atoum/autotoum/README.md

      -d : Background mode (no output)

-     Path to atoum : path to atoum executable (defaults to bin/atoum) Path to sources : the watched files and/or directories (defaults to /Users/jubianchi/repositories/atoum/autotoum/src /Users/jubianchi/repositories/atoum/autotoum/tests/units)
-     Extra arguments : Extra arguments are forwarded to the atoum executable
+     Path to atoum : path to atoum executable (defaults to bin/atoum) Path to sources : the watched files and/or directories (defaults to src, tests/units) Extra arguments : Extra arguments are forwarded to the atoum executable

      You can specify several files/directories to watch using a comma (,) separated list: